brockero/brockero.github.io/README.md

 # brockero.github.io Change Log

+#2016-10-20
+- Style updates across pages
+- Updates to CSS for links across site
+- Established page structure on Resume page
+- Added in PDF of resume to media/pdf

 #2016-10-18
 - Updated social links/images with documentation
-- Added content to homepage/About Me
+- Added content to About Me

 #2016-10-12
 - Created content for the Contact page